zhiyongpeng/dockerfiles/Windows/README.md

+Dockerfile for Windows Container
-- servercore
+* servercore
-  - aspnet core runtime for 3.1.7
+  * aspnet core runtime for 3.1.7